loopcursive/Golang_Tutorial/README.md

 ## About LoopCursive

-LoopCursive is a YouTube channel dedicated to teaching the Go programming language.
+LoopCursive is a YouTube channel dedicated to teaching programming languages.
 My mission is to make learning Go easy and accessible.

 ## What's Inside